On $\tau$-preconditioners for a quasi-compact difference scheme to Riesz fractional diffusion equations with variable coefficients: Introduction

 where $\Gamma(\cdot)$ is the Gamma function.
-The local properties of traditional partial differential equations (PDEs) are not always suitable for simulating the process of groundwater solute transport, in the sense that they do not consider their spatiotemporal correlation.
-The non-locality of fractional order proves more effective in describing the anomalous diffusion phenomenon in this process.
-Eq. (\ref{RSFDE}) is mainly considered to modeling the absorbing solute transport \cite{HuangG2006}, where $u$ represents the resident solute concentration and the variable coefficient $e(\bm{x},t)$ is a retardation contribution which is affected by factors such as the heat conduction \cite{Paraiba}.
+The local properties of traditional partial derivatives are not always suitable for simulating the process of groundwater solute transport, in the sense that they do not consider their spatiotemporal correlation.
+The non-locality of fractional derivative or fractional order proves more effective in describing the anomalous diffusion phenomenon in this process.
+Eq. (\ref{RSFDE}) is mainly considered to model the absorbing solute transport \cite{HuangG2006}, where $u$ represents the resident solute concentration and the variable coefficient $e(\bm{x},t)$ is a retardation contribution which is affected by factors such as the heat conduction \cite{Paraiba}.
+For other real-world applications of Eq. (\ref{RSFDE}), see \cite{ZhangXue2025}.

-However, the exact solutions of PDEs are rarely explicitly known and when it happens often the related representation formulae are not computationally efficient.
+However, for both integer and fractional orders, the exact solutions of partial differential equations (PDEs) are rarely explicitly known and when it happens often the related representation formulae are not computationally efficient.
 This property is even stronger when dealing with the more involved fractional PDEs, leading to the emergence of numerous numerical methods over the past decade.
-Furthermore, while the locality of PDEs leads to a band multilevel structure when a local numerical method is used, the nonlocality of the fractional operators implies that dense matrices are encountered even when the approximation method is of local type, as finite differences, finite volumes, finite elements etc.
+Furthermore, while the locality of PDEs leads to a band multilevel structure when a local numerical method is used, the nonlocality of the fractional-order operators implies that dense matrices are encountered even when the approximation method is of local type, as finite differences, finite volumes, finite elements etc.

-As for discretization methods in connection with fractional PDEs, we can refer to finite differences \cite{Meerschaert2006}, finite elements \cite{WangH2013}, finite volumes \cite{ZhangX2005}, basis function configuration methods \cite{Sousa2015}, etc. The list could be indeed very long but we stop here since the main focus of the present contribution relies on fast solvers for the related linear systems, by using iterative methods and spectral analysis tools for understanding the convergence features of the proposed (preconditioned) Krylov method techniques.
+As for discretization methods in connection with fractional PDEs, we can refer to finite differences (see \cite{Meerschaert2006}), finite elements (see \cite{WangH2013}), finite volumes (see \cite{ZhangX2005}), basis function configuration methods (see \cite{Sousa2015}).
+The list could be indeed very long but we stop here since the main focus of the present contribution relies on fast solvers for the related linear systems, by using iterative methods and spectral analysis tools for understanding the convergence features of our preconditioned Krylov subspace solvers.